DKFN/CSST/README.md

 # Client Side Synced Triggers

-CSST is a package that aims to allow you to use Triggers in the Server without the computational cost of a serverside Trigger.
+CSST (Client Side Synced Trigger) is a package that aims to allow you to use Triggers in the Server without the computational cost of a serverside Trigger.

 This of course comes with tradeoffs, but it hopefully offers a drop-in replacement for use cases that can tolerate network delays and will leave more room on the server for Triggers that require speed and precision.

-CSST comes also with CSSTT, an alternative implementation of Triggers that can help you acheive great performance gains with additionnal tradeoffs (nothing is free! :D).
+CSST comes also with CSSTT (Client Side Synced Trigger Trace), an alternative implementation of Triggers that can help you acheive great performance gains with additionnal tradeoffs (nothing is free! :D).

 CSST was developped for the needs of [NACT](https://github.com/DKFN/NACT) but aims to cover your needs too.
 Feel free to contribute to the project !